Field properties per dataset

 Include field in dataset 3

-With this particular change you could now use the reference_code field to search the Archives (catalogue) dataset in your live Adlib application, instead of the object_number field.
+With this particular change you could now use the reference_code field to (advanced) search the Archives (catalogue) dataset in your live Collections application, instead of the object_number field.
 Other changes to the properties of included fields on dataset level may have a deeper impact or may instead be hardly noticeable to the user.

-In the database tree view underneath Fields and in the database Field list view in the Application browser of Axiell Designer 7.4 and higher, fields of which the properties are overridden in at least one dataset are marked with a different colour (call it yellow, ochre, olive or gold) so you'll recognize them at once and know that you should first look up the relevant field definition underneath the relevant dataset since its properties have priority over the field properties on database level.
+In the database table tree view underneath Fields and in the database Field list view in the Application browser of Axiell Designer 7.4 and higher, fields of which the properties are overridden in at least one dataset are marked with a different colour (call it yellow, ochre, olive or gold) so you'll recognize them at once and know that you should first look up the relevant field definition underneath the relevant dataset since its properties have priority over the field properties on database table level.

 OverriddenFieldColour